Robertson brothers (pastoralists): John Holland Robertson

-He and his brother Robert took over management of Chowilla and Bookmark stations.
-They dissolved the partnership and John took over Bookmark station, making it his home and later renaming it as "Calperum".

 He took a keen interest in sport, and was recognised as a crack rifle and pigeon shot, winning many trophies with his guns.
 He was well known all along the Murray, and particularly at Renmark and was much esteemed for his hospitality and kindly nature.
 As a hobby he made violins, at which he was an adept.

 He was a prominent member of the Royal Agricultural Society.

 John Holland Robertson held the Calperum lease from 1896 until his death in 1909, the property remaining in the family until the death of the last daughter in 1953.